apos/pifinder_tweaks/README.md

 I also recommend to install git and some tools, you will need it anyways and this saves time later on

-   sudo apt install git lshw inxi
+   sudo apt install git inxi

-If you are used to work with vim, install also vim as an alternative editor sudo apt install git lshw inxi vim vim-scripts
+If you are used to work with vim, install also vim as an alternative editor sudo apt install git inxi vim vim-scripts

 ## Update your Stellarmate to the latest stable version

-Update the stellarmates debian to the newest version
-    sudo apt update && sudo apt-dist upgrade

 Update your Stellarmate installation.
-Do this within your Stellarmate App or Web-VNC into stellarmate and call the StellarMate Tools
+Do this within your Stellarmate App.

+You can also use the Web-VNC and call the "StellarMate Tools" app from the desktop:

    http://stellarmate.local:6080  (default password is "smate")

-Open the StelarMate Tools app an Update to the lates Stellarmat version.
+Then open the StelarMate Tools app an ipdate to the lates Stellarmat version.

 Then reboot

    sudo reboot

-## Upgrade debian - Caution - create and use a copy of stellarmate

-You should first copy your stellarmate to a second sd card and then test it thorougly.
-Then you can copy it back onto your actual installation.
-Or, if this is your first stellarmate, it is no problem, because you can simply install it from scratch.
-Nevertheless, I would prefer to work with a copy.
-And, do not tinker with stellarmate, if you are new to it.
-Concentrate on the job here, to install PiFinder.
-You should not do two things at a time.

-Hint: You should have at least approximataly 3-5 GB space left on the card, because we update stellarmate.
-So best use a 32 GB card at least.
-It is always wise, to not use all the space on a sd card, this can reduce the lifetime of the card drastically - 30-40% space left is best.

-Therefore make a copy of your stellarmate onto a spare SDcard with "SD Card Copier" which is part of any raspian or stellarmate.
-Go to the menu and you'll find it under the submenu "accessories".
-Put a new SD-card into an USB-SD-card reader and copy things over (do not mix source and target - think twice!).
-This can take a while like 10-20 minutes depending of the speed of your SD-card.

 ### Boot into the copy of your Stellarmate